withastro/docs/src/pages/en/guides/cms/contentful.md

 ```

+Next, go to the Astro page where you will fetch data from Contentful.
+We wil use the home page `index.astro` in `src/pages/` in this example.

-Next, go to your `index.astro` file in `src/pages/` and import your `BlogPost` interface and  `contentfulClient` from `src/lib/contentful.ts`.
+Import `BlogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.

-Using the `getEntries` method from `contentfulClient`, fetch all the entries with a content type of `blogPost`.
-Pass the `BlogPost` interface to the `getEntries` generic to type your response.
+Fetch all the entries from Contentful with a content type of `blogPost` while passing the `BlogPost` interface to type your response.

 ```astro title="src/pages/index.astro"
 ---